foreversd/forever-monitor/README.md

     'logFile': 'path/to/file', // Path to log output from forever process (when daemonized) 'outFile': 'path/to/file', // Path to log output from child stdout 'errFile': 'path/to/file', // Path to log output from child stderr

     //
+    // Log rotation options, taken from winston
+    //
+    'tailable': false,      // If true, log files will be rolled based on maxsize and maxfiles, but in ascending order.
+The filename will always have the most recent log lines.
+The larger the appended number, the older the log file.
+This option requires maxFiles to be set, or it will be ignored.
+    'maxsize': 10240,       // Max size in bytes of the logfile, if the size is exceeded then a new file is created, a counter will become a suffix of the log file.
+    'maxFiles': 3,          // Limit the number of files created when the size of the logfile is exceeded.
+    'zippedArchive': false, // If true, all log files but the current one will be zipped.

+    //
     // ### function parseCommand (command, args)